Muhammad1umer-tech/Tokyo-Olympic/README.md

 ![Alt Text](https://github.com/Muhammad1umer-tech/Tokyo-Olympic-Microsoft-Azure/blob/main/images/blobstorage.JPG)

+---
+>You can download the dataset from Kaggle by writing the Tokyo Olympic Dataset
+---

 ## Azure Data Pipelines
-**1- Data Ingestion using Azure Blob Storage** Firstly, I used Azure Blob Storage to transfer data into Data Lake Gen2.
+**1- Data Ingestion using Azure Blob Storage**

+Firstly, I used Azure Blob Storage to copy data into Data Lake Gen2.

 for the creation of the pipeline, I use Validation, Get Meta Data, If Condition, Copy, Delete, and Web activities.